Intermediate Representation Suitable for INT8 Inference¶

 FakeQuantize as an input operation:

-Low precision IR is also suitable for FP32 and FP16 inference if a chosen plugin supports all operations of the IR, because the only difference between a Low Precision IR and FP16 or FP32 IR is the existence of
+Low precision IR is also suitable for FP32 and FP16 inference if a chosen plugin supports all operations of the IR.
+The only difference between a Low Precision IR and FP16 or FP32 IR is the existence of

 FakeQuantize in the Low Precision IR.
-Plugins with Low Precision Inference support recognize these sub-graphs and quantize them during the inference time.
-Plugins without Low Precision support execute all operations, including
+Plugins that support Low Precision Inference recognize these sub-graphs and quantize them during inference.
+The ones that do not, execute all operations, including

 FakeQuantize, as is in the FP32 or FP16 precision.

-Accordingly, the presence of FakeQuantize operations in the IR is a recommendation for a plugin on how to quantize particular operations in the model.
-If capable, a plugin accepts the recommendation and performs Low Precision Inference, otherwise, the plugin ignores the recommendation and executes a model in the floating-point precision.
+FakeQuantize operations are present in an OpenVINO IR, it suggests to the inference device how to quantize particular operations in the model.
+If the device is capable, it accepts the suggestion and performs Low Precision Inference.
+If not, it executes the model in the floating-point precision.

 Compressed Low Precision Weights¶